Tirrex-Roboterrium/configs_standalone/cezeaux_adap2e/README.md

 ```
 ./autosync_config
 ```
-This program keeps listening every changes on these files and update them to the robot.
+This program keeps listening every changes on these files and uploads them to the robot.

 ## Start the programs on the robot